hamim23z/hamim23z/README.md

 ## Hello!
 I'm Hamim Choudhury, a current junior at The City College of New York pursuing a major in Computer Science. 👋

 - 🎤 Check out my startup, Smart Study!
 And join the waitlist! https://smartstudycs.vercel.app
-- ⌚ The tentative release date for Smart Study is end of October - middle of November.
+- ⌚ The tentative release date for Smart Study is the middle of November.
 - 🔭 I’m currently an Intern at the New York City Department of Records (DORIS).
 - 📚 My tech stack consists of HTML, CSS, JS, Java, Python, React, NextJS, Typescript, NodeJS, OpenAI, and LLM's.
 - 🌱 I’m currently learning and sharpening my skills in Flask, C/C++,